joseph-ganderson/joseph-ganderson.github.io/_pages/publications.md

 ## Editorial

-* J. Ganderson, A. Altiparmakis, A. Kyriazi, W. Schelkle (eds.), 'Brexit: The Crisis that Wasn't for the EU?', _West European Politics_ (Forthcoming Spring 2024)
+* J. Ganderson, A. Altiparmakis, A. Kyriazi, W. Schelkle (eds.), 'Brexit: The Crisis that Wasn't for the EU?', _West European Politics_ (Online), [DOI](https://doi.org/10.1080/01402382.2024.2325780 "Brexit") - Full issue forthcoming spring 2024.

 ## Journal Articles

+* J. Ganderson, A. Kyriazi (2024) 'Braking and Exiting: Referendum Games, European Integration and the Road to the UK’s Brexit Vote', _Political Studies Review_ (Online) - Accepted, in publication
+* J. Ganderson, A. Altiparmakis, A. Kyriazi, W. Schelkle (2024) 'Brexit: The Crisis that Wasn't for the EU?', _West European Politics_ (Online), [DOI](https://doi.org/10.1080/01402382.2024.2325780 "Brexit")
-* J. Ganderson, N. Donati, M. Ferrera, A. Kyriazi, Z. Truchlewski, ‘A Very European Way Out: Polity Maintenance and the Design of Article 50’, _Government & Opposition_ (Online), [DOI](https://doi.org/10.1017/gov.2023.44 "Article 50")
+* J. Ganderson, N. Donati, M. Ferrera, A. Kyriazi, Z. Truchlewski (2024) 'A Very European Way Out: Polity Maintenance and the Design of Article 50’, _Government & Opposition_ (Online), [DOI](https://doi.org/10.1017/gov.2023.44 "Article 50")
 * J. Ganderson, A. Altiparmakis, A. Kyriazi and J. Miró (2023) 'Quiet Unity: Salience, Politicisation and Togetherness in the EU’s Brexit Negotiating Position', _West European Politics_ (Online), [DOI](https://doi.org/10.1080/01402382.2023.2264717 "Quiet Unity")
 * J. Ganderson, K. Alexander Shaw and W. Schelkle (2023) 'The strength of a weak centre: pandemic politics in the European Union and the United States', _Comparative European Politics_ 21:4, pp. 448-469, [DOI](https://doi.org/10.1057/s41295-023-00328-6 "Strength of a Weak Centre")
 * J. Ganderson, Z. Truchlewski and W. Schelkle (2023) 'Who is afraid of emergency politics?
 Public opinion on European crisis management during Covid-19', _Comparative European Politics_ 21:4, pp. 470-490, [DOI](https://doi.org/10.1057/s41295-023-00329-5 "Who's Afraid of Emergency Politics?")